4 Reasons to Use Different EHR & PM Systems

 In the same way, office staff and billers should use the software they are most comfortable with.
 It keeps their focus on efficiency, accuracy, and their goal: getting the office paid.
 Timely payments and accurate claim submissions are critical.
 Without them, a clinic can not stay in business.

 With two different systems, there is no need for any party to compromise.
 A doctor will always select a scalpel over a cheap plastic knife.
 A medical biller will always prefer a computer over a scratchpad and calculator.
 Neither role should limit the needs of the other.
-Practices should choose the best EHR for the medical staff and the best PM software for the office staff.
+Practices should choose the best EMR for the medical staff and the best PM software for the office staff.
 This way, every employee gets the best tools for their role.

 In conclusion: A symbiotic relationship

 Package deals can appear to have some appeal.
 It can seem logical for one software suite to run an entire business end-to-end.
 There are clear-cut benefits to the specialization of systems and keeping them separate.
-The symbiotic relationship between a good EHR and a solid PM gives an edge in data management.
+The symbiotic relationship between a good EMR and a solid PM gives an edge in data management.